 An introduction to cell biology.
-Topics include cell metabolism, the structure and function of organelles of the eucaryotic cell, cell growth, the procaryotic cell, and cell movement.
+Topics include cell metabolism, the structure and function of organelles of the eucaryotic cell, cell growth, cell movement, and the procaryotic cell.
 Specialized cell functions will also be discussed.

 B225: Microbiology (S) Instructor: Prof. Stratton Preparatories: B100, B110